tom9zbx/GIFtoolsCookbook/content/recipes/fwdModData.rst

 Forward model data in GIFtools
 ==============================

-In this recipe, we step through forward modelling data, starting from a survey file and a 3D mesh and model.
+In this recipe, we step through forward modelling data, starting from a survey file, a topography file, a 3D mesh, and a physical property model.
 At the bottom of this page, you will find the :ref:`files used in this recipe as well as the complete project and output files <fwdmodExample>`.
 This recipe uses a magnetic survey file and a susceptibility model on a 3D mesh but the steps are nearly identical for each data and mesh type in GIFtools.

 This recipe requires the following steps:

-#. :ref:`Import a survey, a mesh, and a model <fwdmodStep1>`
+#. :ref:`Import a survey, topography, a mesh, and a model <fwdmodStep1>`
 #. :ref:`Create a forward model item in GIFtools <fwdmodStep2>`
 #. :ref:`Edit the options <fwdmodStep3>`
 #. :ref:`Write the files <fwdmodStep4>`